 What Types of Public Policy Issues Are Important to the COPD Community?

-Despite being the 3rd leading cause of death and a huge driver of disability and healthcare utilization, the awareness of COPD among state and federal elected and regulatory officials is shockingly low, there is NO COPD program at the Centers for Disease Control and Prevention, lung disease overall is the 14th most funded category of research at the NIH and most states have no ongoing COPD efforts.
+Despite being the 4th leading cause of death and a huge driver of disability and healthcare utilization, the awareness of COPD among state and federal elected and regulatory officials is shockingly low, there is NO COPD program at the Centers for Disease Control and Prevention, there is a large disparity in the amount of funding for COPD research at the NIH and most states have no ongoing COPD efforts.
 The COPD Foundation is committed to supporting public policies that will improve the prevention, diagnosis, management and research for COPD and ensure that all individuals with COPD have access to appropriate, high quality care.

 The COPD Foundation is actively engaged in the following broad areas of public policy;